← Back to .knowledge

 node .knowledge/tools/build-routing-bundle.js

-The route-first artifact is rebuilt after changes.
+The task map is rebuilt after changes.

 .knowledge/maintenance/routing_bundle.json